munificent/craftinginterpreters/book/optimization.md

 already be using them.

 However, we can take advantage of the fact that we know more about our problem than the CPU does.
-We use modulo here is to take a key string's hash code and wrap it to fit within the bounds of the table's entry array.
+We use modulo here to take a key string's hash code and wrap it to fit within the bounds of the table's entry array.
 That array starts out at eight elements and grows by a factor of two each time.
 We know -- and the CPU and C compiler do not -- that out our table's size is always a power of two.